 A model is a mathematical process that aims to predict or describe the dynamics in a system as accurately as possible using collected information (i.e. data).
-This approach uses a model to predict the Hepatitis C antibody prevalence rates in each of the 24 demographic strata in each state.
-The mortality data used to inform the model is quite robust, and this model predicted antibody prevalence rates that were very close to the observed rates in each stratum.
+This particular approach uses a model to predict the Hepatitis C -related chronic and antibody prevalence rates in each of the 18 demographic strata in each state.
+The mortality data used to inform the model are quite robust and this model predicted prevalence rates that were very close to the observed rates in each stratum.

 My state reports a different number of people living with Hepatitis C infection than HepVu.
 Why is that?

 Many states have their own unique methods for quantifying the number of Hepatitis C infections in their state.
-Estimates on HepVu represent non-institutionalized persons 18 years of age or older.
-Some states try to also estimate and include the number of infections among populations that are not included in NHANES sampling (homeless, incarcerated, hospitalized, etc.) Also, methods based on locally available surveillance data may generate different results.
+It is important to remember that the estimates on HepVu represent non-institutionalized persons 18 years of age or older.
+Some states try to also estimate and include the number of infections among populations that are not included in NHANES sampling (homeless, incarcerated, hospitalized, etc.).
+Also, methods based on locally available surveillance data may generate different results.
 As a result of the variability in approaches and data sources among individual states, it is difficult to compare results across jurisdictions.
-The systematic nature of the antibody prevalence estimates on HepVu provide an opportunity to quantify and compare the Hepatitis C burden across all 50 states and Washington D.C.
+The systematic nature of the prevalence estimates on HepVu provide an opportunity to quantify and compare the Hepatitis C burden across all 50 states and Washington D.C.